 "The shipment needed to travel across two continents and over five stops," explains Margaret Clayton, UPS Director of Enterprise Sales, Healthcare.
 "The planning was a round-the-clock effort by a large team thinking of every small detail."

-Working on a strict schedule, UPS specialists in healthcare, logistics, brokerage, freight forwarding, and UPS Airlines collaborated to coordinate the 9,000-mile shipment, ensuring uninterrupted movement through our international transportation network.
+Working on a strict schedule, our specialists in healthcare, logistics, brokerage, freight forwarding, and UPS Airlines collaborated to coordinate the 9,000-mile shipment, ensuring uninterrupted movement through our international transportation network.

-We determined the delivery was going to be difficult, but doable--thanks in part to a temperature-controlled cargo container available through UPS.
+The delivery was going to be difficult, but doable--thanks in part to our temperature-controlled cargo container.

 The PharmaPort™ 360 is an environmentally friendly active container that maintains a constant internal temperature regardless of external conditions.
-Two of these units kept the vaccine within a critical range of 2°C to 8°C throughout the trip to Laos, even despite 40 degrees of outside temperature variation.
+Two of these units kept the vaccine within a critical range of 2°C to 8°C throughout the trip to Laos, despite 40 degrees of outside temperature variation.
 By employing something as simple and easily accessible as cell phone technology, the containers' location and internal temperature could be tracked at all times.
-No other container has this clever use of GPS technology.
+No other container uses GPS technology quite like this.

 "In my investigations, I actually went to Google Earth and got satellite shots from the road from Bangkok to Vientiane to see if it was potentially possible to use the roads," Zacharenko says.
 "We don't have normal transportation set up for trucking between those places."